mrsimonsen/UnityPlaygroundCustomScripts/README.md

 ### Create On Death
 Allows an object to create a prefab when it's health reaches 0.
 Requires a Health System Attribute.
 This fixes the problem where an object will either create a prefab every time it's hit or being destroyed after 1 hit while having more health.

+### Jump Animated
+Extends the "Jump" script to allow it to trigger an animation.

 ### Level Generation from pixelmap
 Generates prefabs based on pixel color from a colormap in a PNG or photoshop file.
 See tutorial video to see how it works.